SarvarKh/ofn-wiki/Setting-up-Stripe-on-an-OFN-instance.md

 ### Step 5.
 Configure your OFN instance
 Most of the configuration of the OFN will be done through use of the `application.yml` file.
 This is the same file used to configure the language and currency information.

 To use the OFN with Stripe, you will need a `client_id` (from Step 3), a webhook `Signing Secret` (from step 4) the `Publishable key` and `Secret key`.
-The last tow can be found by going to your Stripe Dashboard, navigating to `Developers` from the side menu and clicking on `API keys`.
+The last two can be found by going to your Stripe Dashboard, navigating to `Developers` from the side menu and clicking on `API keys`.
 API keys can be either `test` keys or `live` keys.
 You can make your `test` keys visible by clicking the 'Viewing test data' switch, the last item in the side menu.
 For staging you will need these, while in production you need the `live` ones.

 ![](https://github.com/openfoodfoundation/openfoodnetwork/wiki/stripe_keys.gif)